arjun-anand/di6-testing-template/readme.md

 ### Constructor and Properties for Hotel Booking Class (7 marks )
 The tests are written for this class and its properties; you need to uncomment them and make them pass.
 Simply producing a working class and constructor will get you the majority of points.

 *Extension*: produce setters to accept strings in a string format
 ### Methods for Hotel Booking Class ( 7 marks )
 There are three methods that need to be implemented
 - pricePerNight(), which takes a date and returns a 1.5 modifier if the date is in summer and a 1.2 modifier if it’s a weekend (Friday, Saturday or Sunday).
 - numberOfDays(), which calculates the number of days between the last and the first day.
 You can use javascript’s datetime objects for this.
-- pricePerBooking() will require you to create a list of days, and run pricePerNight() on each *Extension*: what are other ways you could implement numberOfDays()?
+- pricePerBooking() will require you to create a list of days, and run pricePerNight() on each

+*Extension*: what are other ways you could implement numberOfDays()?
 ## Flights
 ### Tests for Flight Constructor and Properties ( 7 marks )
 The classes are there, so you should be able to test them.
 With this exercise, you want to be more stringent than you would be in Behaviour Driven Development, since we are verifying things will not change in the future.

 *Extension*: Should you be able to set departureDate and flightCode to anything?
 ### Tests for Flight Methods (7 marks )

 ## Holiday
 ### Tests for Holiday Constructor and Properties ( 7 marks )
 Some test headings are already specified, but they can be filled out.
 It is acceptable to change the test names or strings, but you should maintain the same headings.

 *Extension*: should it be possible to overwrite holiday.flights or holiday.hotels?
 ### Constructor and Properties for Holiday Class (7 marks )
 This should follow the same format as the other classes.
 Flights and Hotels should be arrays to hold Flight and Hotel objects.

 *Extension*: should it be possible to get a discount of more than 100%?
 ### Tests for Holiday Methods (7 marks )
 Even if you’re not sure exactly how to implement something, try to write the tests for it.
+You should use the existing headings, but can change the volume of tests.

+*Extension* : can you be less prescriptive about the formatting of the getHotels() and getFlights()?
 ### Methods for Holiday Class ( 7 marks )
 There are more methods than the hotel booking class.
 - numberOfDays() should effectively be similar to the Hotel Booking class